uvarc/rc-learning/content/courses/opencv/index.md

 module load anaconda
 pip install --user opencv-python matplotlib scikit-image pandas
 ```
 > **Note:** You have to use the `--user` flag which instructs the interpreter to install the package in your home directory.
-Alternativley, create your own custom [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) first and run the `pip install opencv-python matplotlib pandas` command in that environment (without the `--user` flag)
+Alternatively, create your own custom [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) first and run the `pip install opencv-python matplotlib pandas` command in that environment (without the `--user` flag)

 To confirm successful package installation, start the **Spyder IDE** by typing the following command in the terminal:
 ```bash